-However, a number of promising young Irish footballers to have played in the FA Youth Cup final over the past 26 years.
-In 1995 alone, there were 5 Irish players involved in the fixture.
+However, a number of promising young Irish footballers to have played in the FA Youth Cup final over the past 28 years.
+In 1995 alone, there were five Irish players involved in the fixture.
 We've decided to take a look at all the Irish players to appear in the biggest fixture in underage youth football in England since 1995, and how they fared after their youth success.

 Dubliners Stephen Carr and Ross Darcy were joined by a trio of English born players Neale Fenn, Peter Gain and Kevin Maher.
 All 5 represented Ireland up to under 21 level with Carr going on to play for the senior team.
 Darcy's career was cut short by injuries but the rest all had long careers as players, if not at the top level in England.
 Fenn has recently been sacked as manager by Cork City, while Maher is a coach with Bristol Rovers.
 Carr played nearly 400 games in the Premier League and captained Birmingham City to the League Cup in 2011.
 He was twice voted in the PFA Team of the Year.

 The two Irish youth international involved were goalkeeper Alex O'Reilly and Lee Boylan.
 Both English born players would go on to have careers in the lower reaches of English non league football.
 O'Reilly represented England at beach football and Boylan would go on to play for England C.

 The Palace team contained Galway man Tony Folan who would go on to play for Brentford, Bohs and Galway before a succession of injuries forced him out of professional football.
 Waterford native Richard Kennedy played in England, Wales and here at home.
 He’s a personal trainer here.
 Future Ireland international Clinton Morrisson lead the line for Palace.
 He'd earn 36 senior caps after declaring for Ireland in 2000.

 The winning Everton team of 1998 contained two lads from Dublin.
 Goalkeeper Dean Delaney would go on to have a long career in the LOI.
 Richard Dunne would go on to be one of our best defenders in a generation, play over 600 times in England, win 80 caps and earn iconic status for one performance in Moscow.

 A pair of Grahams represented Arsenal and Ireland in 1999.
 Goalkeeper Stack's long career included only League Cup appearances for Arsenal.
 Striker Barrett managed a couple of Premier League appearances for Arsenal early on but spent the rest of his decent career elsewhere.
 He scored twice for Ireland as he earned 6 senior caps between 2002 and 2004.
 They beat Coventry in the final.